Hollyoaks' Lysette Anthony details shedding tears as she hides Parkinson's signs from soap owners

 Former Hollyoaks star Lysette Anthony details her secret battle with Parkinson’s for the past six years in an appearance on ITV’s Loose Woman.

-58 years old, who was dismissed from The Channel 4 soap, in the midst of a race row, opened up about the first symptoms she noticed, which included trembling when trying to light a cigarette.
+The 58-year-old, who was killed by the Channel 4 soap Hollyoaks earlier this year, opened up about the first symptoms she had when trying to light a cigarette, including shaking.

-After keeping her diagnosis a secret, the actress appeared on Tuesday’s installment of Loose Woman to discuss the illness with panelists Charlene White, Carol McGuffin, Linda Robson and Colleen Nolan.
+After keeping her diagnosis a secret, the actress appeared on Tuesday’s installment of Loose Woman alongside panelists Charlene White, Carol…

-Lysette said she was diagnosed with Parkinson’s the same week she played her role in Hollyoaks.

-The former soap star turned emotional at ITV studios as she asked her 11-year-old son Jimmy not to tell anyone about his diagnosis,…

 Read Full News